What happens to the body during an allergic reaction?

 A woman having a runny nose due to an allergic reaction

 The antibody involved in allergic reactions is IgE.
-When you are allergic to a substance, your body forms the IgE antibody against that substance.
-When that substance comes in contact with your body, the IgE launches an attack against it, causing a nasty reaction called an allergic reaction.
+When you are allergic to a substance, your body forms an IgE antibody against that substance.
+When that substance comes into contact with your body, the IgE launches an attack against it, causing a nasty reaction called an allergic reaction.

-Recently, allergy cases have been on the rise in the industrialised world.
-According to the American Academy of Allergy, Asthma and Immunology, in 2010, 11.1 million visits to physician offices resulted in a primary diagnosis of allergic rhinitis.
+Recently, allergy cases have been on the rise in the industrialized world.
+According to the American Academy of Allergy, Asthma, and Immunology, in 2010, 11.1 million visits to physician offices resulted in a primary diagnosis of allergic rhinitis.

-Allergies are the body’s natural reaction to anything the body views as “a foreign invader”.
+Allergies are the body’s natural reaction to anything it views as “a foreign invader”.
 An allergy is a condition that occurs when the immune system reacts abnormally to a foreign agent.

 The role of the body’s immune system is to fight against foreign agents, particularly infectious agents like bacteria and viruses.
-However, in the case of allergies, the body reacts to normally harmless substances such as pollen from plants.
+However, in the case of allergies, the body reacts to normally harmless substances called allergens, e.g., pollen from plants.

 What happens during an allergic reaction

 The role of the IgE antibody is to find the allergens and get rid of them from the body.
 This results in the release of a chemical called histamine.
-Histamine is stored in masts cells (a type of immune system cell) located in the guts, lungs, skin, nose, mouth and blood.
+Histamine is stored in mast cells (a type of immune system cell) located in the gut, lungs, skin, nose, mouth, and blood.

-Once released from its granules, histamine causes different effects on the body, such as the dilation of blood vessels, contraction of smooth muscles of the uterus, lungs and stomach, increase in heart rate and stimulation of gastric acid secretion in the stomach.
+Once released from its granules, histamine causes different effects on the body, such as the dilation of blood vessels, contraction of smooth muscles of the uterus, lungs, and stomach, an increase in heart rate, and stimulation of gastric acid secretion in the stomach.

 The following happens to your body when you have an allergic reaction: